embeddedideation/embeddedideation.github.io/_posts/2016-03-10-exploring-the-physical-address-space-on-ios.markdown

 seems to have multiple uses.
 Based on serial console output during boot it corresponds with the SRAM region used by LLB, but reading this from XNU does not get you this firmware.
 Instead it seems to be split into 2 regions of equal size.
 On T7000 devices, reading the first 2MB region gets you rapidly changing data.
-After some experimentation, it became clear this was some sort of cache, as it contained 64-byte chunks of data from running programs (though sadly it did not seem to contain anything obviously from the secure world or other coprocessors).
+After some experimentation, it became clear this was some sort of cache, as it contained 64 byte chunks of data from running programs (though sadly it did not seem to contain anything obviously from the secure world or other coprocessors).
 The second half of this region only caused a brief hang followed by a reboot, however not the typical panic caused by the memory controller attempting to access a memory hole.
 On T7001 devices, accesses to this entire region only seem to trigger a hang and reboot and do not yield cache data.